-Not revolutionary, Golang simply combines different features borrowed from other programming languages like Java, Pascal or CSP.
+Not revolutionary, Golang simply combines different features borrowed from CSP (Communicating Sequential Processes) and other programming languages like Java, Pascal.
 It doesn’t introduce any particularly new or revolutionary functionalities à la Rust, but it does take what is best from other languages and uses it for purposes more pragmatic than academic.

 Golang syntax was designed to allow virtually everything to be programmed using minimal syntax.
 And though the language has been on the market for a full ten years, its creators have not introduced any serious syntax modifications in order not to make the code overcomplicated.

 This approach stands out from those employed by other mainstream languages, especially C++ and Java.
 Their syntax has been considerably expanded over the years to keep up with the newest programming trends and introduce features programmers sought to have.
 As a result, today these languages are completely different from their original versions.

 Thanks to the lack of changes in Go, programs being written today in this language differ little if at all from those written a couple of years ago.
 Go programmers do not have to learn new syntax or new paradigms, as Golang’ syntax is still the same and still as easy to learn as ever.

 More importantly still, a simple syntax limits the number of ways code can be written by programmers.
 As a result, the code authored by different programmers looks alike and is easy to read and understand.